BillJr99/Ursinus-CS173/_pages/syllabus.md

 - objective: "Implement and engineer multi-component systems that solve real world problems."
 - objective: "Articulate the difference between computer programming and computer science, and explain the role of programming in computer science."
 - objective: "Learn to be a patient problem solver by developing comfort with the edit -> compile -> run loop, along with basic debugging skills."
--objective: "Identify the appropriate control structures (if statements, switch statements, loop types) to use to solve different problems, and learn to choose efficient solutions over brute force solutions."
+- objective: "Identify the appropriate control structures (if statements, switch statements, loop types) to use to solve different problems, and learn to choose efficient solutions over brute force solutions."

 goals:
 - goal: "To write software that is easy to read and maintain by others"